qlstico/parcelQL/readme.md

 #### Requirements

 MacOS is fully supported, Linux supported through manually compiling the package.
-Postgres should be installed on your machine.
+Postgres must be accessible on your machine and/or remote server on port 5432.

 #### How to Install

 Beta Release 0.0.1
-Download available at [www.qlstico.io](https://www.qlstico.io)
+Download available at [www.qlstico.io](https://www.qlstico.io) _You may need to configure your security settings to allow downloaded file to open_

 ## Features